wp-insider/simple-membership/simple-membership/readme.txt

 - Added Czech language translation to the plugin.
 The translation was submitted by Novakovska Eva.
 - Updated the French language translation file.
 - Added Finish language translation to the plugin.
 The translation was submitted by Lars Timberg.
+- The password field in the edit profile page has been changed to a "password" type field.

 = 3.4.7 =
 - There is a new feature for applying partial or section protection to posts and pages.
 This feature is available via a free addon.